 The vast majority of flying nose wheels use tapered roller bearings.
 While these bearings are an excellent application, they require a precise pre-loading force to ensure they operate correctly.
 Today, the most common method of installing these bearings incorporates the use of nose wheel bushings.
 The problem is that each nose fork, wheel, and bushing are not matched sets, so they all must be sent to a machine shop to ensure they assemble together properly.
 This is both a hassle and unnecessary expense.

 In 2017, 323 Composites teamed up with Alteg Systems, and Pretoria Engineering to bring a refined solution to these problems.
 Over the course of several months and multiple prototype testing, we were able to engineer an all new 2124-T4 aluminum nose wheel fork that is over 3 times stronger than the current cast fork we tested.
 The new nose fork not only wins in the strength category, but also solves the wheel bearing pre-loading issue by utilizing the already available Matco Axle, part #WHLAXE27.
 This Matco Axle works with both the Gerdes, and Matco wheels currently on the market.
-For a serious upgrade, Order Now.
+For a serious upgrade, contact us today.